 Holders of bachelor's degrees in chemical engineering are required to complete 24 course credits and 12 thesis credits.
 Students are required to select their fields of study from the following: Research & Innovation, Engineering Practice, and Biorefinery.
-The program structure depends on the field of study.
+The program structure depends 5) Elective Courses 6 credits on the field of study.
 Chemical Engineering Seminar I and II are (S/U) courses and their credits are not counted towards graduation.